1. What is a CRISPR library ?

 Note: The cloning process is calibrated to maintain the library's complexity, but the only way to ensure that the guide complexity is fully maintained in the plasmid library is to perform a NGS sequencing.
 To this end, a sample of the final plasmid library can be provided to the customer or to the NGS provider of its choice, before lentiCRISPR vector production.

-5. Fully customizable lentiviral vectors carring gRNA libraries
+5. Fully customizable lentiviral vectors carrying gRNA libraries

 For a custom lentiCRISPR gRNA library in a pooled or arrayed format, the customer can choose between two options: